githubmave/Sprint1-ko-wai-koe-2/kaewkor-s.md

 # ko-wai-koe
 Sprint 1 Challenge - Who are you?

+Hi folks,

+My name is Kaewkor (Kel)

-I am Kaewkor or Kel.
-Grew up in Bangkok, Thailand.
+I grew up in Bangkok, Thailand

-Moved to New Zealand for Hotel Management study in 2014.
-And now residing in Windy Welly.
+My family are from Thailand.
+My father is from the northern while my mother comes from East Region of Thailand.
+They moved to Bangkok since they're both in junior high school.

+Nice to meet you!